Using Search Filters

 Search filter basics

-• Organizing stores by individual products carried (e.g. "Shampoo", "Body Wash", and "Curling Iron")
+- Products carried (e.g. "Shampoo", "Body Wash", and "Curling Iron")

-• Organizing stores by product lines (e.g. "Bath Products" and "Fragrances")
+- Product lines (e.g. "Bath Products" and "Fragrances")

-• Organizing stores based on store features (e.g. "Custom Fitting Services" or "Appointments Available")
+- Store features (e.g. "Custom Fitting Services" or "Appointments Available")

-• Organizing stores based on type (e.g. "Distributor" or "Retailer")
+- Location type (e.g. "Distributor" or "Retailer")

-How search filters appear
+How filters appear as search options

 Common tasks